ArturoSbr/aws-ccp-cheat-sheet/main.md

 ### Local Zones
 Local Zones allow us to create subnets so that we can add an AZ from one region to another region.
 It is useful to create "custom regions".

+## Cloud Integrations and Monitoring
+This section covers services that can be used to integrate two apps together so they can communicate.
+It also covers the monitoring of applications (logs, events, etc.).

+### Simple Queuing Service (SQS)
+There are two ways that two apps can communicate with one another.
+The first is to have them post and receive requests synchronously, which means that both ends are always listening.
+This can be problematic when demand spikes (because our processing infrastructure has to scale very quickly).
+The second way is called asynchronous communication, which consists of putting an intermediary between both applications to regulate the flow of traffic.

+SQS is a serverless service that allows us to decouple our applications by putting a queue between both applications.
+This way, when the producers send many requests, they are stored in a queue and the consumers can poll the messages to start processing them one by one.
+Wait time will be long, but it will not overwhelm our backend.
+The queue does not have a limit and the queued messages can stay there for up to 14 days.
+Messages are deleted after they are read by consumers, and they can share the workload by scaling horizontally.

+For example, the producers can receive many requests from clients and scale with an ASG.
+The messages are sent to a queue, which routes them onto the consumer instances.
+The benefit of doing this is that consumers can have an independent ASG, which is why querying messages is referred to as decoupling our applications.

+### Simple Notification Service
+SNS is used to send one message to multiple services (one to many).
+It is different from SQS because the relationship is one to one in SQS.

+SNS decouples applications by sending a message to an SNS Topic.
+These messages are sent by SNS "publishers", and the receivers are called "subscribers", which get all the messages sent to a topic.
+Examples of SNS subscribers are Lambda functions, Kinesis Streams, an SQS, HTTP endpoints, etc.

+### MQ
+SQS and SNS are proprietary message brokers.
+MQ is a managed service to decouple applications using open protocols, such as MQTT, AMQP, etc. It is compatible with two pub-sub services: RabbitMQ and ActiveMQ.
+It is useful in case we have physical infrastructure and are migrating to the cloud (we can use MQ and keep using our streams instead of re-engineering everything to make it compatible with SQS or SNS.).

+### Kinesis
+Kinesis is a serverless service used to ingest data with low-latency from many sources.
+Kinesis Firehose is a complimentary service to load these data points to S3, Redshift, etc. Kinesis Data Analytics can be used to perform real-time analytics on data streams using SQL.
+Kinesis Video Streams is used to monitor video streams in real-time.